 Copyright 2011 Maria Teresita Barker

 Barker, Maria Teresita.
-"Patent litigation involving colleges and universities: an analysis of cases from 1980 - 2009." dissertation, University of Iowa, 2011.
+"Patent litigation involving colleges and universities: an analysis of cases from 1980 - 2009."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.